 In a “normal” hockey season, NHL prospects playing in the Canadian Hockey League (CHL) are not eligible to play in the American Hockey League (AHL) if they are under the age of 20.
-The rule is aimed to prohibit a mass exodus of younger players from the CHL to the AHL.
+The transfer agreement between the NHL and CHL is aimed to prohibit a mass exodus of younger players from the CHL to the AHL.
 However, this is not a normal season.

 Due to uncertainty associated with the start of the season for leagues in the CHL, including the Western Hockey League (WHL) and the Ontario Hockey League (OHL), the NHL is now striking the age rule for prospects and allowing them to participate in the AHL this season.